Alpha Gov

 What’s changing and why?

-This redesign is all part of the continuing evolution of gov.bc.ca.
+The redesign is a part of gov.bc.ca's continuing evolution to meet the needs of people in B.C.
 Since the site first launched in 1997, its look and feel (not to mention its content and functionality) have changed dramatically.
 The site has evolved to keep pace with the latest technological developments, new web standards, and changing user needs and expectations.

-Today, more and more people access the website using their mobile device.
+Today, more and more people access the website using a mobile device.
 Just four years ago, only 20% of visitors to gov.bc.ca were mobile users.
-During the pandemic, this number skyrocketed.
-In 2021, over 50% of visitors to the website were using a mobile device, and we can only expect this percentage to grow.
-Of course, the pandemic also underscored how vital it is for people to easily locate clear and up-to-date information on the government’s website.
+In 2021, over 50% of visitors to the website used a mobile device, and we expect the upward trend to continue.
+Especially over the past several years, its become increasingly important for people to easily locate clear and up-to-date information on the government’s website.

-The redesign of gov.bc.ca responds to both needs.
-Based on the latest best practices and on-going user research, the new design is less cluttered, with information better organized for end users.
+Based on our research and the latest best practices, the new design is less cluttered, with information better organized for end users.
 In addition, it features a strong vertical layout, optimized for mobile.

 What’s next?

-Improving the website’s look and feel is just the first step in making government online information more accessible and inclusive.
-We know there is a strong need for better content (e.g., more plain language) and new functionality, plus a desire for better tools to support web services across government.
+Improving the website’s look and feel is just the first step in making government online information access better.
+We know there is a strong need for improved content (e.g., more plain language) and new functionality, plus a desire for better tools to support web services across government.

 Want to learn more?